 About the Author

-A native of Tennessee, she is a long-time resident of Mississippi and is uniquely positioned to write this book.
-Her experience as an award-winning newspaper reporter has given her extensive contacts within the state’s political and journalistic circles.
-In addition, her master’s degree in Southern Studies from the University of Mississippi informs her understanding of the culture, the politics, the economics, and the people of the Mississippi Delta.
+A native of Tennessee, she is a long-time resident of Mississippi and is uniquely positioned to write about the South.
+Her experience as a newspaper reporter and teaching career at the university has given her extensive contacts within the state’s political and journalistic circles, as well as throughout the region.
+Her master’s degree in the interdiciplinary program of Southern Studies from the University of Mississippi informs her understanding of the culture, the politics, the economics, and the people of the South and the Mississippi Delta.

 “Ellen Meacham is a talented and perceptive journalist who recognized, nearly a half-century after the fact, the great impact of Robert Kennedy’s brief trip to the Mississippi Delta in 1967.
 It was a mission that changed his life, the tortured history of that region, and the nation’s attitude toward hungry people in America.
 Though Ellen was not old enough to have been there, her investigation of the story has brought it back to life, and it is an example of her valuable work.”Curtis Wilkie